vaeth/zshrc-mv/README.md

 when sourcing `zshrc` (or set it in the beginning of `zshrc`).

-In order to make it easier to you to modify details set in `zshrc`, you can define a function `after_zshrc`: If this function is defined, it is called at the very end of `zshrc` (passing the arguments of the shell), so you can undo/extend any change done in `zshrc` if you wish to.
+In order to make it easier for you to modify details set in `zshrc`, you can define a function `after_zshrc`: If this function is defined, it is called at the very end of `zshrc` (passing the arguments of the shell), so you can undo/extend any change done in `zshrc` if you wish to.